 “I had always wanted to do a round but I needed the motivation to do them all, especially the ones that I thought were very remote or very boggy.”

-Donnie – who is sponsored by Salomon Running, Run4It, Active Root, Suunto, Red Bull and Teko Socks – already has a string of running successes to his name.
+Donnie – who is sponsored by Salomon Running (opens in new tab), Run4It (opens in new tab), Active Root (opens in new tab), Suunto (opens in new tab), Red Bull (opens in new tab) and Teko Socks (opens in new tab) – already has a string of running successes to his name.
 He was the winner of the British Trail Championships in 2016 when he ran a record-breaking time for the 53-mile Highland Fling in 6:51:06.
 He has also crossed the Namib desert on foot and run from Glasgow to Skye.

 In 2015, he was sixth in the Mont Blanc 80k Skyrunner World Series Race and the winner of the Iznik Ultra Race.
 In 2018, he took third place in the Mont Blanc 80k.
 He.
 This new Munro Round record, however, is a career defining achievement.

 The Munros were first defined and listed by the late Sir Hugh Munro in his Munro's Tables of 1891.
 Since then, some 6,700 people have walked and climbed a round, with the average time being around two decades.